-Built is 2007 this multipurpose facility is home to the varsity football, men's and women's lacrosse and men's and women's soccer programs.
+This multipurpose facility is home to the varsity football, men's and women's lacrosse and men's and women's soccer programs.
 Built to hold 5,000 fans, this stadium is equipped with Field Turf and a professional lighting system.
 This facility is also widely used by club and intramural sports.